Naming a Channel with Beeps: A Monte Carlo algorithm

-The naming algorithm we develop is called \textsc{Beep-Naming-MC}.
-Its pseudocode is in Figure~\ref{alg:monte-carlo}.
 The algorithm proceeds through stages, where a stage is implemented by an iteration of the main repeat-loop in the pseudocode.
 The number of bins in the $i$th stage is $2^k$ where $k=2^i$.
 The variable~$k$ is doubled in the beginning of each iteration of the main loop.
 During a stage, first the next bin with a ball is identified by calling procedure \textsc{Next-String}.
 Next, this bin is verified for collisions by calling procedure \textsc{Detect-Collision} $\beta k$ times, for a constant $\beta>0$, which is a parameter to be settled in analysis.
-During such a verification, the stations whose balls are in this bin participate only.
+During such a verification, only the stations whose balls are in this bin do participate, while the remaining stations pause for the same amount of time.
+This is possible to achieve because the number of times procedure \textsc{Detect-Collision} is called is $\beta\cdot k$, and each call takes two rounds.

-The next theorem summarizes the good properties of algorithm \textsc{Beep-Naming-MC}.
+Theorem~\ref{thm:monte-carlo} summarizes the properties of algorithm \textsc{Beep-Naming-MC}.
 In particular, that it is a Monte Carlo algorithm with a suitably small probability of error.

-\begin{theorem} Algorithm \textsc{Beep-Naming-MC}, for any $\beta>0$, terminates almost surely.
-For each $a>0$, there exists $\beta>0$ and $c>0$ such that the algorithm assigns unique names, works in time at most~$c n\lg n$, and uses at most $c n\lg n$ random bits, all these properties holding with probability at least $1-n^{-a}$. \end{theorem}
+\begin{theorem} Algorithm \textsc{Beep-Naming-MC}, for each $\beta>0$, terminates almost surely.
+For each $a>0$, there exists $\beta>0$ and $c>0$ such that the algorithm assigns unique names, works in time at most~$c n\lg n$, and uses at most $c n\lg n$ random bits, all these properties holding with a probability that is at least $1-n^{-a}$. \end{theorem}

 \begin{proof} We interpret an iteration of the outer repeat-loop as a stage in a process of throwing $n$ balls into $2^k$ bins and verifying $\beta k$ times for collisions.
 The string selected by a station is the name of the bin.
-When at least one collision is detected then $k$ gets incremented and another iteration is performed.
+When at least one collision is detected during an iteration of the outer repeat-loop then variable $k$ gets doubled and another iteration is performed.
 An error occurs when there is a collision but it is not detected.

 Next we estimate from above the probability of not detecting a collision.
-To this end, we consider two cases, depending on which of the inequalities $2^k<n$ or $2^k\ge n$ hold for a given~$k$.
+To this end, we consider two cases, depending on which of the inequalities $2^k<n$ or $2^k\ge n$ hold, for a given~$k$.

 In the first case, when $2^k<n$, collisions occur with certainty, by the pigeonhole principle.
 Let $m$ be the number of occupied bins.
 This results in $m\le 2^k$ verifications performed, one for each bin, where procedure \textsc{Detect-Collision} is called~$\beta k$ times per verification.
 By Lemma~\ref{lem:detect-collision}, the probability of not detecting a collision, with just one call of \textsc{Detect-Collision} occurring in each of these verifications, is at most